TVera121/L06-Self-Driving-Cars-Static-Methods/README.md

-# LAB 06: - Self-Driving Cars + Static Method
+# Lab 06 - Self-Driving Cars + Static Method

 _Learning Objective: demonstrate the fundamentals of defining/calling static methods by debriefing on the article reading._